-Lara Trump to Newsmax: DoJ 'Targeting' Trump Over 2024
+Lara Trump to Newsmax: DOJ 'Targeting' Trump Over 2024

-Lara Trump, senior advisor to the presidential campaign of her father-in-law, former President Donald Trump, told Newsmax on Tuesday that the Justice Department is "targeting" him due to his frontrunner status.
+Lara Trump, senior adviser to the presidential campaign of her father-in-law, former President Donald Trump, told Newsmax on Tuesday that the Justice Department is "targeting" him due to his front-runner status.

 Lara Trump continued, "we see time and time again, the targeting of one person, Donald Trump, and it's pretty interesting how every time his poll numbers go up something like this happens.